UMM-CSci-3601-S17/lab-2-client-server-design-jacobaidan/README.md

 ## Running Your project

 We use the [Gradle][gradle] build tool to build and run our web application.
-Gradle is a powerful task running system that allows us to easily build and test our full web application.
+Gradle is a powerful system for defining, managing, and running tasks system that allows us to easily build and test our full web application.

 Open the Gradle tool window in IntelliJ by going to: `View -> Tool Windows -> Gradle`.
 From here, open up the `Tasks` section.
 Gradle tasks run things like the development server, production build, and tests.
 Open up the `application` task category and double click `run`.